corriebar/euvsdisinfoR/README.md

 ![data model diagram](man/data_diagramm.png)

-Note that the columns `keywords` and `content_locations` in claims contain list of keywords or countries, resp.
+Note that the columns `appearances`, `keywords` and `content_locations` in claims contain lists  of creative works, keywords, or countries, resp.